Dream, Lift, Animate: From Single Images to Animatable Gaussian Avatars: Introduction

-We demonstrate the advantages of our proposed approach through extensive quantitative and qualitative experiments on the challenging ActorsHQ~\cite{isik2023humanrf} and 4D-Dress datasets~\cite{wang20244ddress}.
+We demonstrate the advantages of our proposed approach through extensive experiments on the challenging ActorsHQ~\cite{isik2023humanrf}, 4D-Dress ~\cite{wang20244ddress}, and SHHQ \cite{fu2022styleganhuman} datasets.
 Our method achieves state-of-the-art performance in terms of photometric accuracy, perceptual quality, and articulation realism.